Cheapest Berkshire County Heating Oil Price History

 Electricity use for home heating in Berkshire

-Electric heat pump systems for home heating are more popular in Berkshire.
-Since 2014, the number of homes heating with electricity grew from 371,616 to 610,876, a 64% change.
+Electric heat pump systems for home heating are increasing in demand in Berkshire.
+Since 2015, the number of homes heating with electricity jumped from 403,279 to 610,876, a 51% change.

 Adoption of solar home heating systems in Berkshire

-Solar is the most environmentally friendly of all heating fuels.
-With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
+The most eco-friendly heating option is solar.
+With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
 Now, 9,580 homes in Berkshire are heated with active solar arrays.
-This is a 1061% gain from 2014, when 825 homes incorporated active solar heating.
+This is a 466% gain from 2015, when 1,693 homes incorporated active solar heating.

 Berkshire County Heating Oil Trends